White-tailed deer

 In August 2021, the USDA confirmed the world's first cases of SARS-CoV-2 in free ranging white-tailed deer in Ohio.
 The virus (which leads to the illness COVID-19) has been previously detected in wild mink, but this is the first instance of the virus being detected in white-tailed deer.
 In March, the results of an experimental infection trial demonstrated that white-tailed deer were susceptible to the virus but didn't develop clinical signs of the illness in the laboratory setting.
 In late July, the USDA released its findings from a multi-state sampling effort that demonstrated free-ranging white-tailed deer in Illinois, Michigan, New York and Pennsylvania had been exposed to SARS-CoV-2 and developed antibodies but the virus was not detected.

-The following information developed by department staff based on the Ohio deer study and the latest public health guidance is provided for your reference.
+The following information was developed by department staff based on the Ohio deer study and the latest public health guidance is provided for your reference.

-FOR HUNTERS
+INFORMATION FOR HUNTERS

 Public health experts encourage people ages 12 and older to get a COVID-19 vaccination.